Rancilio Silvia Review + Modding Options & the New Silvia Pro

 I’ve been steaming milk first and pulling shots second with the Silvia, as I’ll get to shortly, so I got into grinding and doing puck prep first, and putting the portafilter down ready to go, so that I’m not leaving the milk cooling down for too long while I’m faffing about grinding, distributing and tamping.

-So I’ve bought this 0.4mm equipment, and this 0.25ml tool both from Etsy, along with some other tools from various places that I’m going to be experimenting with, I’ll create a video about this once I’ve figured out what I think works best, and I’ll update this post accordingly when I’ve done that.
+So I’ve bought this 0.4mm equipment, and this 0.25ml equipment both from Etsy, along with some other tools from various places that I’m going to be experimenting with, I’ll create a video about this once I’ve figured out what I think works best, and I’ll update this post accordingly when I’ve done that.

 In the meantime, for an in-depth video on WDT at the moment I think this one from Lance Hedrick is probably the best: